 One of the owners of a successful start-up spoke about the production of artificial diamonds, why their use in the jewelry industry is more ethical than using mined diamonds and the price is more affordable.

-A laboratory-grown diamond has no different from a real diamond.
+A laboratory-grown diamond has no different from a natural diamond.
 The stone has the same chemical structure.
 When creating it, scientists use the same chemical processes that take place underground.
-Artificial diamonds have the same properties as real ones.
-The only one difference between artificial and real diamonds is that they were grown by scientists in a laboratory.
+Artificial diamonds have the same properties as natural ones.
+The only one difference between artificial and natural diamonds is that they were grown by scientists in a laboratory.

 Natural and lab-grown diamonds use the same IGI certification and verification process.
 This process includes sorting by carat size, checking the cut, color, and clarity.
 Therefore, all diamonds are absolutely clear to the naked eye.